 |1.||What types of scholarships do you offer, and to what student populations?|

-International students who are first-year incoming undergraduates are given equal consideration for merit scholarships, but are ineligible for need-based sources of funding.
+International students who are first-year incoming undergraduates are given equal consideration for merit scholarships, but are not eligible for need-based sources of funding.

-Students not receiving University-sponsored scholarships or financial assistance should research possible outside sources of funding.
+Students not receiving University-sponsored scholarships or financial assistance should research outside sources of funding.

 |2.||How do I get considered for scholarships at UNC-Chapel Hill?|

-For need-based scholarships administered by the Office of Scholarships and Student Aid, both a FAFSA (Free Application for Federal Student Aid) and a CSS/PROFILE application are also required to determine a student’s financial need.
+For need-based scholarships, both a FAFSA and a CSS/PROFILE are required.
 March 1 is the priority deadline for filing these aid applications and for getting any requested additional documentation submitted to our office.

 |3.||If I don’t receive a merit scholarship as an incoming student, can I be considered as a transfer or returning student?|